 Now a bustling Cumbrian village, Gosforth has many reminders of its Viking past.
 In the churchyard of St Mary’s is the tallest Viking cross in England, the Gosforth or Wheel Head Cross, which has stood there since the year 940, marking the triumph of Christianity over pagan gods.
 St Mary’s also has a number of other Viking relics including 2 hogback tomb lids inside the church.

 Gosforth and its surrounding area have hundreds of foothpaths and bridleways.
 Within half an hour you can be at the foot of Scafell Pike, the highest mountain in England.
 Walks do not come much more challenging than this!
 Closer to Gosforth, there are family walks and gentle strolls.

-A few miles away is Muncaster Castle, Gardens and Owl Centre, home to the Pennington family for over 800 years and with lots going on all year round, especially for children.
+A few miles away is Muncaster Castle, Gardens and Hawk & Owl Centre, home to the Pennington family for over 800 years and with lots going on all year round.
 The gardens are renowned for their stunning rhododendrons in the summer.
 There is a plant centre at the castle with many specimens for sale.

 Gosforth has 4 pubs, all serving good food and real ales.
 Three of them are clustered together in the centre of the village, the Globe, the Lion and Lamb and the Wheatsheaf.
 A little further away is the Horse & Groom.

 The Gosforth Hall Hotel was voted CAMRA Pub of 2007 for West Cumbria and has an excellent restaurant.
 The Red Admiral, just outside the village, specializes in pizza.
 The Bower House Inn just a few miles from Gosforth at the start of the Eskdale Valley has Wi-fi access available to the public.

 The Lakeland Habit is a café offering a wide range of snacks.

 Gosforth has a number of craft and gift shops, including Gosforth Pottery, which is a working pottery plus shop.